ibm-cloud-docs/vpc/lb-adv-traffic-mgmt.md

 ## Session persistence
 {: #session-persistence}

-An application load balancer supports session persistence based on the source IP of the connection.
+An ALB supports session persistence based on the source IP of the connection.
 As an example, if you have `source IP` type session persistence that is enabled for port 80 (HTTP), then subsequent HTTP connection attempts from the same source IP client are persistent on the same back-end server.
 This feature is available for all supported protocols (HTTP, HTTPS, and TCP).

 ## HTTP keep alive
 {: #http-keep-alive}

-An ALB supports `HTTP keep alive` as long as it is enabled on both the client and back-end servers.
+{{site.data.keyword.alb_full}} supports `HTTP keep alive` as long as it is enabled on both the client and back-end servers.
 The application load balancer attempts to reuse the server-side HTTP connections to increase connection efficiency and reduce latency.

 ## Connection timeouts
 {: #connection-timeouts}

-The following timeout values are used by an application load balancer.
+The following timeout values are used by an ALB.
 You cannot customize these values at this time.

 | Name | Description | Timeout |
 | ------------------------------------------ | --------------------------------------------------- | ------------------- |